Les Brownlee: Military service

-Brownlee is a retired Army colonel.
+Brownlee was a retired Army colonel.
 He was commissioned in 1962 as a lieutenant in the infantry through the Army Reserve Officers' Training Corps program at the University of Wyoming.
 He is a distinguished honor graduate of the U.S. Army Ranger Course, an honor graduate of both the Infantry Officer Advanced Course and the Command and General Staff College, and a graduate of the Army's airborne course as well as the Army War College.
 Brownlee served two tours in Vietnam.
-During the last two and a half years of a four and a half year tour in the Pentagon, before retiring in 1984, he was Military Executive to Under Secretary of the Army James Ambrose.
+During the last two and a half years of a four-and-a-half-year tour in the Pentagon, before retiring in 1984, he was military executive to Under Secretary of the Army James Ambrose.

 His military decorations include the Silver Star with oak leaf cluster, the Bronze Star with two oak leaf clusters, and the Purple Heart.
 He holds a master's degree in business administration from the University of Alabama.